geektrust/coding-problem-artefacts/Go/README.md

 # Unit tests

 The unit tests are ran and the coverage is calculated using the library [gotestsum](https://github.com/gotestyourself/gotestsum).
 This is independent of your solution and there is no need to add any dependency.
-However this will work only if you use Go Modules for dependency managment.
+However this will work only if you use Go Modules for dependency management.

 We execute the unit tests by running the following command from the directory `$GOPATH/src/geektrust`